DovetailSoftware/sdk-docs/docfx_project/articles/overview.md

 ## What is the fcSDK?

-The **fcSDK** is a software development kit for writing applications, using .NET, to access Clarify™ databases.
+The **fcSDK** is a software development kit for writing applications, using .NET, to access Clarify&trade; databases.
 This kit includes code libraries, documentation, examples, sample applications, and utilities to help with configuration and database management.
 The core of the **fcSDK** is comprised of two main sets of libraries: the **FCFL.NET** libraries and the API Toolkit libraries.

 ## FCFL.NET